Skip to main content

 Peppermint Crisp Tart

-No-bake dessert layering crushed Tennis biscuits (caramel cookies), whipped cream, and crumbled Peppermint Crisp chocolate bars.
-Refrigerated until set, creating distinct layers of crunchy biscuit, creamy filling, and minty chocolate.
-Popular for its ease of preparation and crowd-pleasing flavor.
+A no-bake dessert built from layers of crushed Tennis biscuits (caramel cookies), whipped cream, and crumbled Peppermint Crisp chocolate.
+Chilled until it sets, it holds distinct layers of crunchy biscuit, creamy filling, and minty chocolate.
+People make it because it's easy and goes down well with a crowd.

 vegetarianContains: WheatContains: Dairy